-- Application Temporary Use (PDF)
+Temporary Use Permits

 Private, non-commercial events on the sponsor’s property such as home owners' associations picnics at the subdivision park, corporate picnics on the corporate campus, private weddings at a private residence or subdivision clubhouse, etc., are not considered events of public interest.

-- The UDO allows seven (7) events per calendar year.
+The UDO allows seven (7) events per calendar year.
 Each day is considered a separate event.
 If you intend to have more than seven (7) events, you will need to apply for a Conditional Use Permit in addition to a Temporary Use Permit.